ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 # Settings and Parameter Optimization

 PTS and PTVM both have configurable parameters.
 We first show what parameters exist.
-Then, we explain how we optimize the PTVM settings.
+Then, we explain how we optimize them for PTVM.

 ## Available Parameters